 “Such errors are an inevitable result of the classification of continuously varying analog voltages into discrete digital bins.
 This quantization necessarily adds this noise at the level of ½ LSB (Least Significant Bit).”
 Pg.694 Art of Electronics Lab Manual 3rd Edition

 Luckily for us, the entire process is digital.
 From hard drive to XMOS to ES9038P (or ES9018K2M for the Play), where finally, digital is then turned to analog (DAC) and sent into an amplifier.
-Now, if you were using a record player or tape player, then you would have an ADC in the signal path.
+Now, if you were using a record player, you wouldn’t need any DAC to play it back, it’s already analog.

 Often after conversion from digital to analog (DAC), flat lines will have a roughness, also called “steppy edges”.
 This error can be smoothed out using a quality, low-pass filter.
 If you look on the underside of the Play’s lid, this is what the “LP” means in the diagram.
 Op-amps are commonly used to create quality low-pass filters, with just a little effort.